Its the rarest combination. Trying to get your wide feet into a ski boot that will allow you to go and explore the backcountry.

 Wide Touring Boots

-Lightweight, Efficient and burly enough for solid skiing, the Hoji Series of boots are one of the best out of the box wide available for ski touring.
+Lightweight, Efficient and burly enough for solid skiing, the Hoji Pro boots are one of the best out of the box wide available for ski touring.
 With a 103.5mm last it is basically ready to go into the backcountry right away.
 Generous fit and great well thought out design from Dynafit.
-Built to withstand the free ride terrain that Eric puts them through, they are a solid construction and at less than 1500g, likely a great blend for you to get into some ski touring.
+Built to withstand the free ride terrain that Eric puts them through, they are a solid construction and at 1450g, likely one of the most solid skiing and easy transitioning boots blend for you to get into some ski touring.

 - Dalbello Lupo MX